top of page

 5. Provide guidance on communicating respectfully: A psychologist can help you to communicate your thoughts and needs in a respectful and non-confrontational way and to avoid being aggressive or dismissive of others' thoughts and feelings.

-Overall, a psychologist can provide the tools and guidance you need to develop assertive communication skills and advocate for yourself in a healthy and constructive way.
+Overall, a psychologist can provide the tools and guidance to develop assertive communication skills and advocate for yourself healthily and constructively.

 Find a Psychologist